bocajspear1/honeyhttpd/README.md

 ![HoneyHTTPD Logo](honeyhttpd.png)

-HoneyHTTPD is a Python-based web server honeypot framework.
-It makes it easy to set up fake web servers and record the requests given to it.
+HoneyHTTPD is a Python-based web server framework.
+It makes it easy to set up fake web servers and web services, respond with the precise data you want, and record the requests given to it.
+HoneyHTTPD allows you to build your responses with Python at the HTTP protocol level to imitate almost any server or service you want.
+No complex setups and proxies required!

 This information can be logged to different places, the currently supported outputs are:
 * Files
 * ElasticSearch
 * Stdout
+* AWS S3

-HoneyPoke supports both Python2 and Python 3.
+HoneyPoke supports both Python 2.7 (I know its EOL, but just in case) and Python 3.

 ## Installation